 gen command to your system path, allowing it to be run from anywhere.

-2. Install a "generator"
+Install a generator

 If you'd like to see how generators work, install

 $ npm install --global generate-example